 - Drug and alcohol testing.

 - Checking with a probation officer.

 Generally, when an individual’s bail has been set by the courts, it should be paid in cash, money order, or a cashier’s check.
 In these cases, once the bail has been posted, the courts may issue a release order to the police officer who would be holding him/her in custody.

-If you’re looking for an immediate payment option for yourself or someone you know to post bail, Bail2Go might be just the place for you.
+If you’re looking for an immediate payment option for yourself or someone you know to post bail, Bail 2 GO bail bonds orlando might be just the place for you.
 Our organization is judgment-free, friendly, and quick in our services to ensure you or your loved one receives the funds they need.
-Contact us now for inquiries!
+Contact us now for inquiries at (407) 254-5554!